 Its longest-running show is ‘Wicked’, but that might change in time.
 So be sure to catch Glinda and Elphaba in action if you’re in the vicinity!
 You may purchase tickets for ‘Wicked’ online or at the Gershwin Theatre box office.

 Psst… while at it, plan your meals with our guide to the most iconic food you can find in New York City, even if you’re on a budget.

 Address: 222 W 51st St, New York, NY 10019, United States

 Monday – Thursday: 10:00am – 8:00pm

 Sunday: Noon – 6:00pm (one show day) & 11:00am – 7:00pm (two show days)

 2. Teatro Colón (Buenos Aires, Argentina)

-Teatro Colón is a gorgeous 19th century theatre and a landmark in Latin America.
-The rich history tied to the theatre makes it one of the most important opera houses of the world.
+Teatro Colón is a gorgeous 19th-century theatre and a landmark in Latin America.
+The rich history tied to the theatre makes it one of the most important opera houses in the world.

 Teatro Colón has hosted many orchestras, ballets and choirs and is considered to have some of the best acoustics in the world.

 Teatro Colon once showed Evita, a musical about the life of Argentine political leader Eva Perón, by Andrew Lloyd Webber and Tim Rice.